mathwizard1232/django-book/STYLE_GUIDE.md

 This style guide should evolve with the project.
 When patterns emerge that help maintain code quality and developer sanity, they should be added here.

 Remember: These guidelines exist to make development easier and more maintainable, not to create unnecessary restrictions.
 Use judgment when applying them.

+### 6. Avoid unnecessary redirects

+- Instead of using an HTTP redirect, use internal function calls when possible